Vacuum

 Conservation Friendly

 The slim profile of vacuum glass (looks like a single pane of glass) is particularly suited for timber windows in conservation areas or listed properties.
-It mimics a single pane of glass, lacks the internal double glazing spacer bar, and avoids the visual interference of the double reflection typical with traditional double glazing.

 Aesthetic Flexibility